Easter Hero: 1927/28 National Hunt season

-In the 1927/28 National Hunt season Easter Hero emerged as a top-class steeplechaser with a series of impressive wins including the Becher Chase at Aintree and a handicap race at Kempton.
-His style of racing seldom varied: he took the lead at the start, opened up a big lead and was rarely challenged.
-In February he was tried over three and a half miles in the Coventry Chase at Kempton and won easily under a weight of 173 pounds.
-He looked likely to start favourite for the Cheltenham Gold Cup but was sold before the race to the Belgian financier Alfred Loewenstein who opted to miss the race.
+In the 1927/28 National Hunt season, Easter Hero emerged as a top-class steeplechaser with a series of wins including the Becher Chase at Aintree and a handicap race at Kempton.
+His style of racing seldom varied: he took the lead at the start, opened up a big lead, and was rarely challenged.
+In February, he was tried over three and a half miles in the Coventry Chase at Kempton and won under a weight of 173 pounds.
+He looked likely to start favourite for the Cheltenham Gold Cup but was sold before the race to Belgian financier Alfred Loewenstein, who opted to miss the race.
 It later transpired that Loewenstein had paid £7000 for the gelding, with an agreement to pay an additional £3000 if he won that year's Grand National.

 At Aintree Racecourse on 30 March, Easter Hero, carrying 173 pounds, started the 100/7 fourth favourite in a field of forty-two runners for the 1928 Grand National.
-He led the field at a strong pace until he reached the Canal Turn where he misjudged the ditch on the take-off side and landed on top of the fence before sliding back into the ditch.
-With the horse left trapped in the ditch the other runners had to take evasive action, leading to a pile-up which brought the field to a stand-still.
-Largely as a result of the incident only two horses completed the course, with the victory going to the 100/1 outsider Tipperary Tim.
-In the summer of 1928 Easter Hero was sent to France and won the Prix des Drags at Auteuil Hippodrome.
+He led the field at a strong pace until he reached the Canal Turn, where he misjudged the ditch on the take-off side and landed on top of the fence before sliding back into the ditch.
+With the horse left trapped in the ditch, the other runners took evasive action, leading to a pile-up that brought the field to a stand-still.
+Largely as a result of the incident, only two horses completed the course, with the victory going to 100/1 outsider Tipperary Tim.
+In the summer of 1928, Easter Hero was sent to France and won the Prix des Drags at Auteuil Hippodrome.